Apoorv1998-Sopho/3dcomp/A3/README.md

 One can set the value of `warp_usual` variable to `True` to use usual warping without the quantizations w.r.t. depths.
 Both the cases use the custom functions as the correctness of the custom functions could be checked by setting `built_in` to `True` in the first part.
 ### Details
 * I have divided the reference image in only `5` `dlevels` as the number of good keypoint matchings was drastically decreasing with `dlevels` set to `10`.
-* Whenever there are less than `10` inliers when dealing with different depths, I use interpolation for determining `H` as the `H` that we would get in such a case would be unrealiable due to so few points.
+* Whenever there are less than `15` inliers when dealing with different depths, I use interpolation for determining `H` as the `H` that we would get in such a case would be unrealiable due to so few points.
-* I have used `lowe's ratio = 0.75` in finding good keypoint matches
+* I have used `lowe's ratio = 0.75` in finding good keypoint matches.
-*